 If you don't have access to an outdoor grill, or maybe it's just too cold to go outside, you can still cook a fantastic steak without leaving your kitchen.
-We tested four different techniques.
-Each one worked well, and there's sure to be a best method for every steak preference.
+We tested different techniques to find the best ways to cook steak at home.

-And speaking of cooking, the best way to cook a steak indoors is on a cast-iron skillet.
-Cast iron gets hot and stays hot, and because it's flat, you can be sure that every inch of your steak comes in contact with its hot cooking surface.
+- Get out your cast-iron skillet.
+Cast iron gets hot and stays hot, and because it's flat, you can be sure that every inch of your steak comes in contact with the hot cooking surface.

-Also, to cook a great steak, you need to season it adequately.
-This means plenty of Kosher salt and freshly ground black pepper.
+- Season it adequately.
+This means plenty of kosher salt and freshly ground black pepper.

-Next, we assume that you like your steaks medium-rare to medium, because that is what the techniques below will give you.
-If you like them less or more done, you'll need to modify the methods here accordingly.
+We assume that you like your steaks medium-rare to medium.
+If you like them less or more done, you'll need to modify the cook times below accordingly.

 Watch Now: The 4 Best (And Worst) Methods For Cooking Steak Indoors